adippt1/CHEESE/README.md

 CHEESE is an open-source Streamlit dashboard that translates laboratory-scale CO₂ electrolysis performance into engineering-scale material, flow, energy, carbon, durability, and screening-level cost requirements.
-It connects familiar electrochemical inputs—such as active area, current density, cell voltage, Faradaic efficiency, and CO₂ flow—to quantities needed for experimental planning and scale-up.
+It connects familiar electrochemical inputs like active area, current density, cell voltage, Faradaic efficiency, and CO₂ flow—to quantities needed for experimental planning and scale-up.